ecologibel/commonwealth-park-flying-fox-monitoring/README.md

 ## Repository structure

 This repository follows an organised structure for clarity and reproducibility:
+- `archive`: superseded datasets and workflows
-- `input` folder: contains datasets required for analyses (e.g., raw data tables, geospatial data files, etc.).
+- `input`: raw and reference datasets (e.g., tables, spatial files)
-- `output` folder: contains datasets generated from these analyses (e.g., processed data tables, maps, plots, etc.).
+- `output`: results from analyses (e.g., tables, plots, maps)
-- `.gitattributes`: manages repository-specific configurations.
+- `.gitattributes`: repository-specific Git settings
-- `.gitignore`: specifies intentionally untracked files to be ignored by Git (e.g., large files or sensitive information).
+- `.gitignore`: files to exclude from version control
-- `analyses.Rmd`: R markdown containing the workflow for the project's analyses, including narrative text, code, and results.
+- `analyses.Rmd`: R Markdown with analysis workflows
-- `project.Rproj`: RStudio Project file for managing the R environment to ensure consistent working directories and settings.
+- `project.Rproj`: RStudio project file for consistent setup
-- `README.md`: provides an overview of the repository and instructions for usage (i.e., what you're reading right now).
+- `README.md`: project overview and usage guide
-- `tutorial.html`: rendered HTML output of the `analyses.Rmd` markdown, serving as a shareable tutorial that summarises the project's analyses and results.
+- `tutorial.html`: rendered summary of analyses and results

+## Licence

+Unless otherwise stated, all code in this repository is licensed under the MIT License.
+We kindly ask that you cite the relevant publication(s) or this repos if you reuse or adapt our code.